Maalka/building_life_cycle/README.md

     * Should exist, should be >0, should not be "Not Available"

 # Municipal Benchmark Report Field Definitions
 The **Municipal Benchmark Report** is a Portfolio Manager custom report that is used to collect information from your Portfolio Manager buildings.
-It is uploaded into your Portfolio Manager account, populated with your portfolio data, and downloaded for validation using the Data Quality tool.
+It is uploaded into your Portfolio Manager account, populated with your portfolio data, and downloaded for validation using the Building Lifecycle Tool.
 This downloaded report is a standard Microsoft Excel spreadsheet that has rows for each of your buildings and columns representing the data for those buildings.

 The following data fields are contained in the **Municipal Benchmark Report**: